oracle-samples/idm-samples/idcs-sdk-sample-apps/README.md

 **Detailed flow:**
 1. The user requests an authenticated resource.
-2. The authentication module generates a request-authorization-code URL and redirects the user's browser.
+2. The authentication module generates a request-authorization-code URL for Oracle Identity Cloud Service and sends a redirect response to the web browser.
+3. The web browser calls the URL.
-3. The Oracle Identity Cloud Service **Sign In** page is presented.
+4. The Oracle Identity Cloud Service Sign In page appears.
-4. The user submits their Oracle Identity Cloud Service login credentials.
+5. The user submits their Oracle Identity Cloud Service login credentials.
-5. Oracle Identity Cloud Service issues an authorization code.
+6. Oracle Identity Cloud Service issues an authorization code.
-6. The sample application calls Oracle Identity Cloud Service to exchange the authorization code for an access token.
+7. The web application calls Oracle Identity Cloud Service to exchange the authorization code for a user access token.
-7. Oracle Identity Cloud Service issues the access token.
+8. Oracle Identity Cloud Service issues the access token.
-8. A session is established, and the user is redirected to the **Home** page.
+9. A session is established, and the user is redirected to the Home page.
-9. The **Home** page of the sample application is presented.
+10. The Home page of the web application appears.

 #### Use Case #2: Get User Details